All Episodes

 Well, you say this over and over for 30 years, and yet social security checks keep getting bigger.

-May not be as big as you'd like, but I mean you still have your house.
+May not be as big as you'd like, but I mean, you still have your house.

 You still get your social security check.

-All these fear-mongering tactics simply don't come true.
+Some point, you're going to say, wait a minute, all these fear-mongering tactics simply don't come true.

 Same thing here with the nags and abortion and all that.